jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ## Security group

 Define inbound and outbound security rules.
-They regulate access to ports, authorized IP ranges, control inbound and outbound network.
+They regulate access to ports, authorized IP ranges IPv4 and IPv6, control inbound and outbound network.
 By default all inbound traffic is denied and outbound authorized.

+* They contain allow rules only.
 * Can be attached to multiple EC2 instances and to load balancers
 * Locked down to a region / VPC combination
 * Live outside of the EC2
-* Define one security group for SSH access
+* Define one separate security group for SSH access where you can authorize only one IP@
 * Application not accessible is a security group
 * Connect refused in an application error or is not launched
 * Instances with the same security group can access each other
 * Security group can reference other security groups, IP address, CIDR but no DNS server

  ![2](./images/security-group.png)

+Important Ports:

+* 22 for SSH and SFTP
+* 21 for FTP
+* 80 for HTTP
+* 443 for https
+* 3389: Remote desktop protocol

 ## Networking